 By changing the feedback and teaching an alternative behavior, the dog and person are both happy in the end.

 - Be sure your dog is healthy.
+Get them the right treatment for dog fleas.

 - Break behaviors down into small components and teach each step throughly.